awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/5_Utilize_Data.md

 ### EBS Volumes and Trusted Advisor Recommendations

 Trusted advisor identifies idle and underutilized volumes.
 This query joins together the data so you can see what portion of your volumes are flagged.
+Data must be collected and the crawler finished running before this query can be run.

         SELECT *FROM
             "optimization_data"."ebs_data"